-UW Credit Union to Cover its Members’ EatStreet Delivery Fees through 2020
+UW Credit Union to Cover its Members’ EatStreet Delivery Fees Through June 2021

 First-of-its-kind partnership to benefit more than 270,000 UW Credit Union members

-Beginning today, UW Credit Union members will receive free delivery on EatStreet orders purchased with their UW Credit Union-issued credit or debit card.
-The promotion runs through December 31 and can be applied at more than 15,000 EatStreet-connected restaurants, many of which are locally owned companies that have been impacted by COVID-19.
+UW Credit Union members will receive free delivery on EatStreet orders purchased with their UW Credit Union-issued credit or debit card.
+The promotion runs through June 30, 2021, and can be applied at more than 15,000 EatStreet-connected restaurants, many of which are locally owned companies that have been impacted by COVID-19.

 “As a leadership team, we often find ourselves asking a lot of big questions,” said UW Credit Union CMO Anne Norman.
 “Questions about how to better serve our members, how to give back to our community, and how to operate as a financial resource, not just a financial institution.
 Our connection to EatStreet was prompted by one simple question - how can we help our members save on their own terms?”